What is 5G Tower? Who are top 12 global 5G tower companies?

 See the Tower comparison table in the 5G Magazine

 Skyscrapers’ have been dominating the skyline of most of the major cities in the last couple of decades but what has been striking is the appearance of Telco Towers.
 Red blinking dots over the horizon under a clear sky is quite an indicator.
-The densification of telco towers will fuel 5G, meaning Tower companies need to find logistics and infrastructure to deploy the 5G technology.
+The densification of telco towers will fuel 5G, meaning cell tower companies need to find logistics and infrastructure to deploy the 5G technology.
 Two major factors will primarily dominate the expansion of 5G and its success.
 5G Telecom gears and 5G passive infrastructure.
 For 5G gears, we hear a lot of buzz from Global OEMs like Ericsson, Nokia, and Huawei and disrupting players like Mavenir, Parallel Wireless, and Altiostar.
 However, cell tower companies are the key proponents of 5G infrastructure.
 In this article, we will be covering the top 12 global 5G tower companies.

 Let’s first understand what a cell site is and what is a cell tower.

 The Cell-Site is used to identify the entire infrastructure (active and passive), be it antennas, buildings, telecom gears (comprising of the base station, Remote Radio Head), and power resources.
 Cell towers are the poles or mast on which antenna systems, RRH (Remote Radio Head), are installed.
 Multiple wireless carriers can share a cell tower, or a single wireless carrier can use it.
 Generally, the cell towers are taken on rent or leased by the wireless carrier to install the gears.
-Read 5G Cell Towers: Introduction to get in-depth details on the cell towers.
+Read 5G Cell Towers: Introduction to get in-depth details on the 5G cell towers.